rails/rails/guides/source/action_view_helpers.md

 After reading this guide, you will know:

+* How to render HTML elements
+* How to merge HTML attributes and token lists
 * How to format dates, strings and numbers
 * How to link to images, videos, stylesheets, etc...
 * How to sanitize content